Igor Spassky

-Igor Dmitriyevich Spassky (Игорь Дмитриевич Спасский; 2 August 1926 – 3 September 2024) was a Soviet and Russian scientist, engineer and entrepreneur, General Designer of nearly 200 Soviet and Russian nuclear submarines, and the head of the Central Design Bureau for Marine Engineering Rubin.
+Igor Dmitriyevich Spassky (Игорь Дмитриевич Спасский; 2 August 1926 – 3 September 2024) was a Soviet and Russian scientist, engineer and entrepreneur.
+General Designer of nearly 200 Soviet and Russian nuclear submarines, and the head of the Central Design Bureau for Marine Engineering Rubin.

-Spassky was born in the town of Noginsk in the Moscow Region on 2 August 1926.
-In 1949 he graduated from the Engineering Department (паросиловой факультет) of Dzerzhinsky Higher Naval Engineering School, after which he briefly served as lieutenant-engineer on the cruiser Frunze.
-Spasskiy died on 3 September 2024, at the age of 98.
+Biography and work

-Hero of Socialist Labor
+Spassky was born in the town of Bogorodsk on 2 August 1926.
+In 1949 he graduated from the Engineering Department of Dzerzhinsky Higher Naval Engineering School, after which he briefly served as lieutenant-engineer on the cruiser Frunze.

-In 1950 he started work as a submarine designer, first in Construction Design Bureau-143 (currently Malakhit Design Bureau).
+In 1950 he started work as a submarine designer, first in Construction Design Bureau-143 (currently Malakhit Marine Engineering Bureau).
 Since 1953 worked in Construction Design Bureau-18 (currently Rubin Design Bureau).
-In 1956 he became the vice Chief Engineer of Rubin; in 1968 he became the Chief Engineer; and since 1974 he was the head of that bureau with the position title of Chief Designer (Главный Конструктор, after 1983 General Designer Генеральный Конструктор).
+In 1956 he became the vice Chief Engineer of Rubin; in 1968 he became the Chief Engineer; and since 1974 he was the head of that bureau with the position title of Chief Designer.

 As General Designer, he was the main designer of all of Rubin's projects since 1974, which according to Rubin's website include: